trite/tabeurator/README.md

 # Building from source

-For anyone who wants to build the extension from source, as well as for Firefox's addon review team, here are the steps to build this project:
+For anyone who wants to build the extension from source, as well as for Firefox's addon review team, here are the steps to build this project.

+**NOTE:** I perform this build on a Windows 11 machine, but have tried to keep things environment agnostic.

 - Install dependencies with `npm install`
 - Build, bundle, and package everything: